 - 1. Unprofessional conduct by any ASM member or meeting attendant will not be tolerated and is subject to disciplinary action.
-Unacceptable behavior includes, but is not limited to, unwanted verbal attention, unwanted touching, intimidation, stalking, shaming or bullying in person or through social media outlets (see additional definitions above), or other disruptive behavior including sustained disruption of talks, events, or meetings.
-If you experience such behavior, depending on the context and if you feel comfortable, you should let the offender know and tell him/her to stop and/or seek help from bystanders.
+Unacceptable behavior includes, but is not limited to: unwanted verbal attention, unwanted touching, intimidation, stalking, shaming or bullying in person or through social media outlets (see additional definitions above), or other disruptive behavior including sustained disruption of talks, events, or meetings.
+If you experience such behavior, depending on the context and if you feel comfortable, you should let the offender know and tell them to stop and/or seek help from bystanders.
 Participants asked to stop any harassing behavior are expected to comply immediately.
+Concerns may also be presented to the Ombudspersons in person (Erika Barthelmess barthelmess@stlawu.edu, Jessica E. Light jlight2@tamu.edu, I. Morty Ortega (morty.ortega@uconn.edu, Marjorie Matocq mmatocq@unr.edu) or reported online here.
+Note that persistent offensive or unwelcome behavior may constitute harassment and that harassment presented in a joking manner is still harassment.
+Both persistent offensive or unwelcome behavior are subject to disciplinary action within the Society. - 2.
+In all professional activities, ASM members will adhere to ethical standards in the responsible conduct of scientific research and dissemination of results, and in training and education.
+This includes adhering to all applicable professional standards, laws, regulations, policies and requirements of governmental authorities, funders, and contracts, and adhering to community standards and journal policies regarding grant reviews.

-Concerns may also be presented to the Ombudspersons in person (contact information above) or reported online here.
-Note that persistent offensive or unwelcome behavior may constitute harassment and that harassment presented in a joking manner is still harassment and both would be subject to disciplinary action. - Scientific presentations are expected to adhere to ASM standards of professional conduct and should not include inappropriate and/or graphic images or language that include (but are not limited to) pornography, demeaning or degrading images or language, or depictions of violence. - 3.
+- authorship, attribution, data availability, the disclosure and resolution or approved management of actual or potential conflicts-of-interest, and service as editor or reviewer. - 3.
+Scientific presentations are expected to adhere to ASM standards of professional conduct and should not include inappropriate and/or graphic images or language that include (but are not limited to) pornography, demeaning or degrading images or language, or gratuitous depictions of violence. - 4.
 Established professionals and all ASM leaders should recognize that they hold positions of power, formal or informal, over students and aspiring professionals.
-These individuals are expected to lead by example regarding our high standards of professional and personal conduct.

-4. All ASM members are potential bystanders to unprofessional or unwelcome behavior.
+These individuals are expected to lead by example regarding our high standards of professional and personal conduct. - 5.
+All ASM members are potential bystanders to unprofessional or unwelcome behavior.
 Bystander intervention can prevent, divert, or mitigate harassment.
 Do not look the other way.
 See the Resources page for additional information about bystander intervention and training.